UncleDozer/webtastic-development.net/content/projects.md

 I developed the portfolio for the amazingly talented designer, Shawn Cagle.
 He supplied the design and I supplied the code.

-He wanted it developed using [KirbyCMS](https://getkirby.com) which is a flat-file based CMS that doesn't use MySQL.
+He wanted it developed using [KirbyCMS](http://getkirby.com) which is a flat-file based CMS that doesn't use MySQL.
 I thoroughly enjoyed working with it and created the theme from scratch.
 This was my first project implementing a cms from the ground up without the use of plugins or premade themes.

 During development, I also built a lightweight SASS library dubbed SeCSSY.
 The source code will be released via GitHub after it is cleaned up and commented.

-Built with [KirbyCMS](https://getkirby.com), PHP, SASS, and SeCSSY
+Built with [KirbyCMS](http://getkirby.com), PHP, SASS, and SeCSSY

 ----

 [__MyndDot.com__](http://mynddot.com) - The Homepage for the MyndDot app

 A website built for the IOS app MyndDot.
 I was supplied with a PDF design.

-Due to issues with funding, I was unable to complete the project.
+This was my first time using Ajax ( via jQuery ) on the help page.
+My reasoning for using Ajax is so the help page could be expanded ( I was told that the support system would contain a lot more info after a few months of the app release. )

 Built with PHP, Bootstrap, jQuery and Ajax.